flindersuni/DeepThoughtHPC-docs/docs/source/software/ansys.rst

 Before You Start
 ==============================

 APDL, Fluent and the EM Suite / HFSS all have a common requirement.
 All script, journal or run files **must** have been generated in *TUI* Mode.
-This means that all command must been created, and saved via the programs' Command Line Interface.
+This means that all commands must been created, and saved via the programs' Command Line Interface.
 An example of this is - in Fluent, you **cannot** use the "Journal Recording" function via the GUI.
 When running the job, the GUI will not be available and Fluent **will fail**.